BS in Biochemistry with an ACS Certification

 Earn your bachelor of science degree in biochemistry with an ACS certification at TWU.

-Our ACS plan, approved by the American Chemical Society, is the most comprehensive program offered by the department.
+Our ACS plan, approved by the American Chemical Society, is the most comprehensive program offered by the division.
 If you are working toward an advanced degree in chemistry or planning a career in the chemical industry, our undergraduate biochemistry degree is strongly recommended.
 Upon completion of the program, you will receive professional certification from the American Chemical Society.

 As an undergraduate student, you will participate in cutting-edge research with knowledgeable faculty.
 You will have opportunities to present your work at local, regional and national scientific conferences.
 Many of our undergraduate students are co-authors on peer-reviewed papers published in prestigious journals such as The Journal of Physical Chemistry B, ACS Omega, Biochemical Biophysical Research Communications, and Journal of the American Chemical Society.